user4223/ticket-decoder/README.md

 * python3 numpy (boost.python requires numpy for build and unfortunately, it is not possible to disable it via conan config)

-It is possible to build ticket-decoder and/or python module only and **to avoid to massive dependencies coming in via highgui stuff** when not required.
+It is possible to build ticket-decoder and/or python module only and **to avoid the massive dependencies coming in via highgui stuff** for ticket-analyzer when it is not required.
 To do so, please pass `-o:h with_analyzer=False` to conan install and build the targets ticket-decoder and/or ticket_decoder via cmake only.
 Check [setup.Python.sh](setup.Python.sh) as a guideline.

 Following libraries are used by the project.
 Usually you should not care about it since conan will do that for you.